A Heptalemma for Quantum Mechanics: Escape routes from the heptalemma

 The second way to reject measurement realism supposes that outcomes \emph{are} facts in one or more of the relevant senses, but that there are no well-defined probabilities over them.
 An absurd caricature of this second option could even claim that measurement outcomes are objective facts in one coherent world, yet the quantum formalism does not give us anything that is interpretable as probabilities over those facts.
 But rejecting measurement realism in this way would have to be accompanied by some account of why quantum mechanics is correct even if the numbers it spits out are not interpretable as probabilities at all.

 Both ways of rejecting measurement realism have precedent.
 Quantum Darwinism (Zurek 2009) is a modern example of a rejection of the first kind.
 The idea is to try to solve the quantum measurement problem by absorbing the concept of measurement into quantum dynamics.
 Towards this, it is argued that the phenomenon of decoherence allows one to understand measurement outcomes as quasi-stable aspects of the physical unitary evolution.
 Zurek writes: ``This transition from uncertainty (initial presence of many branches \textendash{} potential for multiple outcomes) to certainty (once a sufficiently long branch fragment becomes known) accounts for perception of `collapse'{}'' (2009, p.
 185).
 Thus, while we have the perception of stable measurement outcomes, there is no associated fact at the lowest level.
 We will argue in Section 5.2 that the Everett interpretation (Wallace 2012, Vaidman 2021), also known as ``the many-worlds interpretation'' or ``the relative state formulation'', is best understood, despite these names, as rejecting measurement realism in the second way.
 Briefly, because \emph{all} outcomes factually occur, there is no sense in which they occur with well-defined probabilities.
+(In Section 5.2, we will also consider some alternative ways of interpreting Everett.)

-Although interpretationally quite far from Everett, one can also make the case that some variants of the Copenhagen interpretation take this route.
+Although interpretationally quite far from Everett, one can make the case that some variants of the Copenhagen interpretation reject measurement realism too.
 However, as we elaborate in Section 5.1, Copenhagen is not just one view; while all versions robustly reject Bell's realism, it does not appear that all versions cleanly reject only one of the four theses that constitute it.
-Finally, one might also read into QBism an inclination towards rejecting measurement realism in this way, but as we argue in Section 5.3, this is not what the conceptual thrust of QBism most clearly points to.
+Finally, one might read into QBism an inclination towards rejecting measurement realism, but as we argue in Section 5.3, this is not what the conceptual thrust of QBism most clearly points to.